rajeevdiligent/cursor-ai-rules/QUICK_START.md

 - TypeScript: `["packages/domain/**"]` for monorepos
 - Rust: `["crates/domain/**"]` for workspace projects

-## 🤖 How It Works

-When you create a pull request, the workflow:

-1. **Sends your code changes** to Claude AI (or GPT-4 if using OpenAI)
-2. **AI analyzes** the code against Clean Architecture rules in `.cursorrules`
-3. **Generates review feedback** with:
-   - Architecture violations
-   - SOLID principle issues
-   - Security vulnerabilities
-   - Code quality problems
-   - Suggestions for fixes
-4. **Posts comments** directly on your PR

-The review happens automatically within minutes of creating or updating a PR.

 ## 📝 Project Structure

 Organize your code with cursor-ai-rules files at the root: